Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Notation and preliminaries

 In this paper, we will work over $\mathbb{C}$, the field of complex numbers.
-A variety is an integral scheme of finite type defined over $\mathbb{C}$.
+A variety is a separated integral scheme of finite type defined over $\mathbb{C}$.
 If $X$ is a variety, then we denote by $(X)^k$ the product of $k$ copies of $X$.
-A fibration $f:X\to Y$ between normal varieties is a proper surjective morphism with connected fibers.
-The relative dimension of $f$ is defined by $\mathrm{dim}\,f= \mathrm{dim}\, X - \mathrm{dim}\, Y$.

-A normal variety $X$ is said to be locally factorial (resp. $\mathbb{Q}$-factorial) if for any Weil divisor $D$ in $X$, $D$ (resp. some multiple of $D$) is a Cartier divisor.
+A normal variety $X$ is called locally factorial (resp. $\mathbb{Q}$-factorial) if for any Weil divisor $D$ in $X$, $D$ (resp. some multiple of $D$) is a Cartier divisor.
 We refer to \cite[\S 2.3]{KM98} for the definition of klt singularities and canonical singularities.
-Note that locally factorial klt singularities are canonical.
+We note that locally factorial klt singularities are canonical.
 We denote by $K_X$ a canonical divisor of $X$.
 The variety $X$ is said to be Gorenstein if $X$ is Cohen-Macaulay and $K_X$ is a Cartier divisor.
 If $D$ and $E$ are two $\mathbb{R}$-divisors in $X$ which are numerically equivalent, then we write $D\equiv E$.
 Let $\mathrm{Pic}(X)$ be the Picard group of $X$ and let $\mathrm{N}^1(X)$ be the vector space $\mathrm{Pic}(X)\otimes \mathbb{R}/{\equiv}$.
 We denote the real vector space of $1$-cycles modulo numerical equivalence by $\mathrm{N}_1(X)$.
-These two spaces $\N_1(X), \N^1(X)$ are dual to each other by the intersection pairing.
+These two spaces, $\N_1$ and $\N^1$, are dual to each other by the intersection pairing.
 The dimension $\rho(X)$ of $\mathrm{N}^1(X)$ is called the Picard number of $X$.
 Let $\mathrm{Nef}(X)$ be the cone of nef divisors in $X$.
 Let $\mathrm{Psef}(X)$ be the cone of pseudo-effective divisors, that is, the closed convex cone generated by effective divisors.
-Then we have Let $\NE(X)$ be the Mori cone, that is, the closed convex cone in $\N_1(X)$ generated by the classes of curves.
-Then $\NE(X)$ is dual to $\mathrm{Nef}(X)$.
+Then we have Let $\NE(X)$ be the Mori cone, that is, the closed convex cone generated by effective $1$-cycles in $\N_1(X)$.
+Then $\NE(X)$ is dual to the cone $\mathrm{Nef}(X)$.

-A normal variety $X$ is said to be a Fano variety if its anti-canonical divisor $-K_X$ is a $\mathbb{Q}$-ample divisor, that is, some multiple of $-K_X$ is a very ample divisor.
+A normal projective variety $X$ is called a Fano variety if its anti-canonical divisor $-K_X$ is a $\mathbb{Q}$-ample divisor, that is, some multiple of $-K_X$ is a Cartier ample divisor.
 If $X$ is a Fano variety with $\mathbb{Q}$-factorial klt singularities, then the cone $\NE(X)$ is polyhedral by the Cone Theorem (see \cite[\S 3]{KM98}).

+A fibration $f \colon X\to Y$ between normal varieties is a proper surjective morphism with connected fibers.
+The relative dimension of $f$ is $\mathrm{dim}\, X - \mathrm{dim}\, Y$.
+The discriminant of $f$ is the largest closed subset of $Y$ over which $f$ is not smooth.
+A projective fibration $f \colon X\to Y$ is said to be a Fano fibration if some multiple of $-K_X$ is Cartier and relatively ample.